jaegdi/cluster-resources/README.md

 # View Node Resources of Openshift / Kubernets Cluster
-This programm generates a table with all nodes of the cluster For each node the resources for
+This programm generates a table with all nodes of the cluster

+For each node the resources for

-- physical resources of the node
+- physical resources of the node   (blue column)
-- sum of requested resources by all pods of the node
+- sum of requested resources by all pods of the node  (green column)
-- sum of all limit resources definition of all pods of the node
+- sum of all limit resources definition of all pods of the node  (red column)
-- sum of current used resources of the node are gathered and display in the table
+- sum of current used resources of the node  (orange column)

+are gathered and display in the table

 ## Working Modes
 ### CLI